teufelaudio/UDPBroadcastConnection/ReadMe.md

 )
 ```

-Then you can either building on the terminal or use Xcode 11 or higher that now supports SPM natively.
+Then you can either build on the terminal or use Xcode 11 or higher that now supports SPM natively.

 ```shell
 $ swift build